squid-cache/squid-cache.github.io/MergeProcedure.rst

  * '''Main body''': A full description of the new feature or change.
 The description guides those reading your code.
 Its verbatim copy is usually used as the commit message if your submission is accepted.
  * '''Attachment''': A bzr [MERGE] bundle or a manual [PATCH] in a unified diff format.

+=== Suitability for Merge ===
+Please try to not commit unfinished stuff needing more code to actually work the way intended.
+HEAD is meant for sharing working code updates with earlybird testers.
+Development is supposed to done on branches before merging.

+If a follow up change (bugfix etc) is committed related to an earlier change please refer to the subject (first line) of the previous change in the commit message.

+If you suspect that there will be a series of incremental commits relating to a specific feature or reorganization then make the subject line easy to connect together by starting the title line with a short feature name:  (i.e. "rproxy: header fixes")

+Add to the below merging procedure any additional testing/documentation steps you think makes sense.
+Use of common sense is the main rule of conduct.

 === Merging Steps for Squid3 ===
  1. Check that you have added release notes, if any are needed: '''doc/release-notes/release-3.X.sgml'''.
 Don't worry about the HTML or TXT files, they are automatically built by the maintainer.
+Only the SGML files need updating.

  1. If applicable, check that you have added the feature sponsor to the SPONSORS file.

+ 1. If applicable, check that you have added the code copyright license to the CREDITS file.

  1. Bring your development branch up to date as described in: [[BzrInstructions#bring_a_branch_up_to_date_with_it.27s_ancestor|BzrInstructions]]

  1. Run a full build test: '''./test-builds.sh'''.
+Or use the build farm [[http://build.squid-cache.org/job/3.ALPHA-BRANCH-matrix/|branch matrix]] build farm (requires an account).

  1. Fix ALL issues with your code uncovered by that testing.
 If you are certain a problem is with the trunk code, discuss it on squid-dev.